Rescued Donkeys

 Coat Color: Gray-Dun - Rose Dun - 34"

 This jenny fits in well with other donkeys and is ok as long as you don't want to touch her.
 She accepts the other foals just fine.
 She does take a treat from your hand and likes her grain.
-If you try and corner her/catch her she is terrified and tries to defend herself.
+If you try and corner her/catch her she is terrified.
 We truly believe that she has been abused and has had some very negative experiences - we can't touch her back end or attempt to pick up her feet, yet.
 We are working on desensitizing her and to let her know that we will not mistreat her.
 We've had other donkeys that were worse than her and know that she will improve with time as long as there is no more abuse.
-I can see it in her face when I feed and interact with the others that she really wants to be a part of it all!
+I can see it in her face when I feed and interact with the others that she really wants to be a part of it all and she does come very close to me!
 She too, has to go to a very loving home that cares about her!

-This jenny has an overbite and should not be bred with - therefore we will only be placing her into a non-breeding home.
+This jenny has an overbite and should not be bred with - the reason why we purchased her so that she would not be continued to be bred with.
+Therefore we will only be placing her into a non-breeding home.
 She is considered a rescue.

 Birth Height: unknown